 The project is open to all groups of young women aged under 25 across the North and all travel is free of charge, with some spectacular prizes for winners, and a chance to authentically influence and explore your local transport network; contact us at email@example.com

 The Women Who Wander; North West 2018 booklet can be downloaded here – Women Who Wander Booklet

 The Women Who Wander 2019; A Female Future booklet can be downloaded here – Women Who Wander 2019 Booklet

 Working with a number of education facilities and groups, we have enabled women and girls to experience rail travel, facilitating discussions and activities around these journeys.
 They then write a piece of writing in a style of their choice, reflecting their views on any area of rail travel, use or employment.

 The Kirkby High School group on their writing day.

 Students from Whalley Range 11-18 High School on their journey.

 Manchester University students hard at work.

-The finished booklets of writing were sent to education facilities, to train operators (giving the authentic view of female transport use to those who influence it) and to other transport providers within and around the North West.
+The finished booklets of writing are sent to education facilities, to train operators (giving the authentic view of female transport use to those who influence it) and to other transport providers across the country.
 Booklets are also available in relevant train stations for the public, and can be provided upon request by any interested person or group.